vgwidt/scrum/README.md

 ## To-do / Issues

 ### High Priority
-- Allow notes to be edited, removed, or moved from one ticket to another (decide where to be able to select).
+- Allow notes to be edited, removed, or moved from one ticket to another.
+To be done in the Edit ticket form, but may also add a notes only view.

+- Move delete function to ticket edit screen (currently only available on closed ticket view)

 - Allow scroll on ticket description